Psychedelic/cap-docs/docs/integrate-cap/motoko-sdk.md

 (variant { ok = 0 : nat64 })
 ```

-The `(variant { ok = 0 : nat64 })` is a wrapped response of the expected returned value, the transaction id as `nat64` (starts at zero), as we can verify by looking at the [Candid](https://github.com/Psychedelic/cap/blob/main/candid/root.did#L57) for CAP Root.
+The `(variant { ok = 0 : nat64 })` is a wrapped response of the expected returned value, the transaction id as `nat64` (starts at zero), as we can verify by looking at the [Candid](https://github.com/Psychedelic/cap/blob/main/candid/root.did#L57) for Cap Root.
 It's wrapped by our example `insert` method.

 👋 That's it!
-You can now use the CAP Motoko Library in your local replica and the same knowledge can be applied to deploy to the [mainnet](#-deploying-the-examples-to-mainnet)!
+You can now use the Cap Motoko Library in your local replica and the same knowledge can be applied to deploy to the [mainnet](#-deploying-the-examples-to-mainnet)!

-## 🚀 Deploying the Examples to Mainnet
+# 🚀 Deploying the examples to mainnet

+## 1. Deploy to mainnet

 We start by deploying to the Mainnet by using the flag `--network ic`, and omit the constructor argument which is used locally to override the Mainnet Router ID.
 By setting `null`, we cause the constructor to use the Router ID Mainnet.